-An Investment Committee, consisting of the City Manager, the Managing Director of Finance & Administration, Chief Accountant, and Financial Analyst shall meet at least quarterly to determine operational strategies and to monitor results.
+In order to insure well qualified and capable investment management an Investment Committee, consisting of the City Manager, Director of Finance, Controller, and Financial Analyst shall meet at least quarterly to determine operational strategies and to monitor results.
 The Investment Committee shall include in its deliberation such topics as: performance reports, economic outlook, portfolio diversification, maturity structure, potential risk to the City's funds, authorized brokers and dealers, and the target rate of return on the investment portfolio.